Blinken vows US support for Israel despite unease over govt

 Blinken said the Biden administration would engage with Netanyahu’s government based on its policies and not on personalities, including potential senior Cabinet ministers who have expressed vehement anti-Palestinian and anti-Arab views in the past.

-But, Blinken also warned that the U.S. would object to policies that marginalize the Palestinians or make a two-state resolution more difficult and would be detrimental to Israel’s long-term security or future as a Jewish democratic state.
+But, Blinken also warned that the U.S. would object to policies that marginalize the Palestinians, diminish their “horizon for hope,” or make a two-state resolution more difficult.
+He said those would be detrimental to Israel’s long-term security or future as a Jewish democratic state.

-“We expect the new Israeli government to continue to work with us to advance our shared values,” he said.
-“We will engage the government by the policies it pursues, rather than individual personalities.”
+“We expect the new Israeli government to continue to work with us to advance our shared values, just as we have previous governments,” he said.

+“We will gauge the government by the policies it pursues rather than individual personalities.
+We will hold it to the mutual standards we have established in our relationship over the past seven decades,” Blinken said.

-U.S. officials have expressed concerns about the possible positions in Netanyahu’s government of at least two right-wing Israeli politicians: Itamar Ben-Gvir and Bezalel Smotrich.
+U.S. officials have previously expressed concerns about the possible positions in Netanyahu’s government of at least two right-wing Israeli politicians: Itamar Ben-Gvir and Bezalel Smotrich.

 Ben-Gvir, a lawmaker known for anti-Arab vitriol and provocative stunts, has been offered the job of national security minister, a powerful position that will put him in charge of Israel’s police force.
 Meanwhile, Smotrich, leader of the Religious Zionism party, which shares anti-Palestinian and anti-gay views, has been offered oversight over the Israeli agency for Palestinian civil affairs.